Rhonda Fleming, film star of ‘40s and ‘50s, dies at 97

 “Suddenly my green eyes were green.
 My red hair was flaming red.
 My skin was porcelain white,” Fleming remarked in a 1990 interview.
 “There was suddenly all this attention on how I looked rather than the roles I was playing.

-“I’d been painted into a corner by the studios, who never wanted more from me than my looking good and waltzing through a parade of films like 'The Redhead and the Cowboy.' ”
+“I’d been painted into a corner by the studios, who never wanted more from me than my looking good and waltzing through a parade of films like ‘The Redhead and the Cowboy,’” she said.

 Before Reagan entered politics, the actress co-starred with him in “Hong Kong,” “Tropic Zone,” “The Last Outpost” and “Tennessee’s Partner.”